 Business Sale & Liquidity Planning Tool

 Model the after-tax proceeds from a small business asset sale and explore whether the net amount may support your desired post-sale income.
-The tool illustrates federal tax treatment based on how the sale price is allocated across asset categories, using 2026 IRS tax brackets.
+The tool illustrates federal tax treatment based on how the sale price is allocated across asset categories, using 2026 IRS brackets.
 Business sales involve substantial complexity beyond what this tool can model.

 Sale Information